 During the development of Bioshock, the developers were surprised to find that the telekinesis power allowed the player to move the anchor points of trip wires as if they were regular objects.
 The devs then decided to tweak that behavior and have it be an actual feature of the power.

 Elzam's Leitmotif always being played when he's in combat was initially a programming bug (as he was a boss that switched to your side, and boss themes have higher priority than player themes; the bug was that when he switches sides, player theme priority is added onto his boss priority rather than replacing it).
-Since then, it seems both fans and developers loved it, making nothing able to override Trombe!.
+Since then, it seems both fans and developers loved it, making nothing able to override Trombe!, save for music actually playing in-universe.

 Bulletstorm has a saturation of swear words (including modified swear words that sound like they came out of a maternity ward for schizophrenics) because the swearing was in English and the developers of the game were Polish, so they added in what they thought were regular muttering swears and got the unholy result.
 Seeing as how one half of the game is about making insulting, violent kills, this plethora of insulting, violent swearing ends up as the other half of the game.